JonasHeim/QwerteeParser/README.md

 - /get
   Response with the current offers from [Qwertee](http://www.qwertee.com)
 - /register
-  ~~Register a new user for the daily notification about the offers~~ TODO
+  Register a new user for the daily notification about the offers
 - /unregister
-~~Unregister a new user from the daily notification about the offers~~ TODO
+  Unregister a new user from the daily notification about the offers

+Planned:
+/